gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Indy clapped her hands.
 "Right.
 Everyone else, time for chores."

 As the children groaned and got to their feet,
-Thokmay finally raised his eyes to look at Noxy.
+Thokmay looked at Noxy.
 "Good morning," he said,
 bowing slightly.

 Noxy stuck out her hand.
-"Hi.
+"We were never properly introduced.
 I'm Probably Noxious, but call me Noxy—everyone does."

-The boy hesitated for a heartbeat, then took her hand in a callused grip much stronger than Noxy had expected.
+The boy hesitated for a heartbeat, then grinned and took her hand in a callused grip much stronger than Noxy had expected.
+"The Gifted Kulbinder's Private Thokmay, at your service."
 He released her hand and gestured toward the gate.
 "After you."

-Noxy and young soldier walked side by side.
+"Thank you."
+Noxy could feel Rash and Sensy's eyes on her as they walked away.

-"That's the South Tower," said Noxy, pointing at six rectangular stories of stone.
+"That's the South Tower," said Noxy as they ambled along, pointing at six rectangular stories of stone.
 "It still has a roof, but the stairs inside fell down a long time ago.
 You used to be able to get up there by climbing a tree,